 - FAQs on science policy advocacy

 - ESA factsheets are a good conversation starter with members of Congress.
-Use them to help explain what an entomologist does, the importance of entomological research, some fast facts about ESA, or even specific policy topics, like IPM or gene drive.
+Use them to help explain what an entomologist does, the importance of entomological research, or even specific policy topics, like IPM or gene drive.

 - The ESA position statements provide a scientific resource to explain various topics to lawmakers.

 - ESA has a one-page document that provides an overview of ESA and our priorities that serves as a nice resource to provide to lawmakers.